shizhec/deepRL_atari/README.md

 ## Dependencies/Requirements

-1. An NVidia GPU with DDR5 memory to train in a reasonable amount of time
+1. An nVidia GPU with DDR5 memory to train in a reasonable amount of time
 2. [Python 3](https://www.python.org/)
 3. [The Arcade Learning Environment](https://github.com/mgbellemare/Arcade-Learning-Environment) for the emulator framework.
 4. [Tensorflow](https://www.tensorflow.org/) for gpu numerical computions and symbolic differentiation.